Jamal Salim

+Omar Jamal Salim Magoola (born 27 May 1995), commonly known as Jamal Salim, is a Ugandan footballer who plays as a goalkeeper for Richards Bay.

 Career

 Salim has played club football in Uganda for Express FC and the Kampala Capital City Authority FC.

 He was signed by Express FC after the Inter regions tournament in 2011, which was won by his team Central.
 In 2012, he was attending Kampala University as a first year student undertaking a degree in human resource management and was one of the nominees for Bell Super League goalkeeper of the year.
 He made his international debut for Uganda on 10 July 2012 against South Sudan.
 He was a member of the Ugandan Cranes Team for two African Cap of Nations (AFCON) Finals in 2017 in Gabon and 2019 in Egypt.